 English Language Requirement

 All health care workers (native and non-native US English speakers alike) are expected to use clear communication skills in the workplace.
 Students whose native language is not US English are expected to demonstrate "near native" English language abilities.
-To confirm this ability, if you are not a US citizen or you have attended school in another country, you will need to take the COMPASS ESL Listening and Versant Speaking Tests or submit TOEFL iBT scores, as part of the admissions process.
+To confirm this ability, if you have attended school in another country or your native language is not US English, you will need to take the COMPASS ESL Listening and Versant Speaking Tests or submit TOEFL iBT scores, as part of the admissions process.

 All students should submit to the Admissions Office an English Language Requirement form to verify how they meet the English language requirement.